-Here are four tips for scaling your learning programs as your business scales.
+Here are four tips for keeping up with company growth and scaling your learning programs as your business scales.

 1. Scale Your Leadership

-Every business starts with leaders, and those leaders need to learn and grow with the organization just like any other employee.
-If you train your leaders to be confident ambassadors of your business growth, this should deliver direct benefits to organization, providing effective, consistent and informed guidance for employees.
+Every business starts with leaders, and those leaders need to learn and grow with the organization.
+If you train your leaders to be confident ambassadors of your business growth, this should deliver direct benefits to the organization, providing effective, consistent and informed guidance for employees.
 It should also serve to nurture the next generation of leaders.
 It shows leaders the importance of learning and lets them trickle down that knowledge to those they manage.

 2. Steward What You Have